vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 location hours (usually Monday to Friday, opening around 7 AM or 8 AM, and staying open till around 4 PM).

+Try to book at a time when there is nothing of this sort in the previous or next two weeks:

+* Ill health of any sort

+* Medical appointments such as eye care appointments, other tests, or dental cleaning appointments

+* Intercity travel

+* Unusually high-stress events

 ## Calendar reminders

 ### Reminder for the test date